olcf/olcf-user-docs/services_and_applications/slate/overview.rst

 Marble Cluster
 ==============

-Marble is in the Moderate security enclave and has access to Frontier and Orion Lustre.
+Marble is in the Moderate security enclave and has access to Frontier and Orion (Lustre).

 Marble is a heterogeneus cluster of 30 nodes with 10 Gigabit ethernet connectivity.
 Marble has a node pool of GPU nodes with 3x NVIDIA V100 each, a node pool with Infiniband connectivity